risgk/digital-synth-pra32-u/PRA32-U-Change-History.md

 - v3.2.1 (20**-**-**):
     - Fix a problem with EG/Amp Sustain level not changing in note on states
-    - Fix a problem with the meaning of the Filter Resonance control value being off by 2
+    - Fix a problem with the meaning of the Filter Resonance control value (Parameter Guide also modified)
     - Tested with Arduino-Pico version 4.6.0
 - v3.2.0 (2025-05-11):
     - Renew High Pass Filter: No noise when changing Resonance